Gaur2025/face-detection-and-counting/README.md

 - To run app, write following command in CMD. or use any IDE.
 (This will run the app on localhost)
     - streamlit run app.py
 - Also DEPLOYED on Heroku, visit: https://face-detect-codingal-assign.herokuapp.com/
+- Note: The webapp feature for deployed app may not work properly as streamlit-webrtc is still under creation.
+It is difficult to create live stream computer vision apps on streamlit as this means to refresh the streamlit large number of times in a short period of time.

 ################ Information about other work done in this repository ##################